Student Loan Debt Relief

 Whatever it is, take that figure and go to the Repayment Estimator at www.studentloans.gov.
 Fill out the questionnaire and the site will tell you which of the many repayment plans you qualify for and even give you a chart for the monthly payment for each plan.

-- Pay as you earn
+- Pay as you earn (PAYE)

-- Revised pay as you earn
+- Revised pay as you earn (REPAYE)

 Go to the Department of Education’s website or contact your loan servicer to enroll in one of these repayment plans.

 Graduated and Extended Repayment Plans

 For example, if you have a $37,000 loan at 4.7% interest, and $50,000 income, your payments would start at $219 per month and end at $658.
-Your total payment after 10 years will be $49,080, almost $2,500 more than the total payout in the Standard Repayment Plan.
+Your total payment after 10 years will be $49,080, almost $2,500 more than the total payout if you had chosen the Standard Repayment Plan.

 The Extended Repayment Plan, as the name suggests, extends your term up to 25 years in fixed or graduated monthly payments.
 Beware the interest paid in this program.
 It will be substantial!

-In the same loan situation—$37,000 borrowed, 4.7% interest and a $50,000 income—the payments will be $211 a month for 25 years.
-Your total repayment is $63,257 or about 35% more than you would pay on the SRP.
+In the same loan situation—$37,000 borrowed, at 4.7% interest and a $50,000 income—the payments will be $211 a month for 25 years.
+Your total repayment is $63,257 or about 35% more than you would pay on the Standard Repayment Plan.